koehlepe/taxsalesearch/README.md

 I had to integrate the user interface with Solr, so I added the necessary package.
 Then I added a simple call to query Solr on the Title and Comments of a Property.

+I also added a simple script in .NET to load the documents I have scraped into Solr.

+To create queries, I have to assume the role of the user of this search engine.
+For this I have decided to be an outdoors-loving person looking for different properties to fulfill their need for outdoor activities.

 Next Steps:

 Realized I need to create some queries and relevance judgements before I can tune, so that is what I am doing next.
 I may need to extract some additional data as well to decide relevance (user p)